virtimus/tinyHomeServer/README.md

 # tinyHomeServer

-A tiny home automation and media center server project This platform is in experimental/alpha stage.
+A tiny home automation and media center server project.

+This platform is in experimental/alpha stage.

 ## Getting started